Online Version 11-20-2020

-This Gigamon Data Processing Agreement (“DPA”), that includes the Standard Contractual Clauses adopted by the European Commission, as applicable, supplements any existing and currently valid agreement previously made between Gigamon Inc. and/or its subsidiaries (collectively, “Gigamon” or “Vendor” or “Data Importer” or “Processor”) with their principal place of business at 3300 Olcott Street, Santa Clara, CA 95054, U.S.A., and Gigamon Insight customer (“Customer” or “Data Exporter” or “Controller”) with respect to the terms governing the Processing of Personal Data under the Gigamon Insight Terms and Conditions (the “Agreement”).
+This Gigamon Data Processing Agreement (“DPA”), that includes the Standard Contractual Clauses adopted by the European Commission, as applicable, supplements any existing and currently valid agreement previously made between Gigamon Inc. and/or its subsidiaries (collectively, “Gigamon” or “Data Importer” or “Processor”) with their principal place of business at 3300 Olcott Street, Santa Clara, CA 95054, U.S.A., and Gigamon customer (“Customer” or “Data Exporter” or “Controller”) with respect to the terms governing the processing of Personal Data under the Gigamon Offerings’ applicable terms and conditions (the “Agreement”).

 This DPA is an amendment to the Agreement and is effective upon its incorporation into the Agreement, which incorporation may be specified in the Agreement, an Order or an executed amendment to the Agreement.
 Upon its incorporation into the Agreement, the DPA will form a part of the Agreement.
 Gigamon reserves the right to periodically update this DPA.